abayomikissiba-ux/aws-networking/README.md

 Command:
 curl http://example.com

+Network ACL
+A Network ACL was configured to control traffic at the subnet level.
+It allows inbound and outbound traffic required for communication between instances and internet access.

 Output:
 Example Domain
 This confirms that the private EC2 can access the internet through the NAT Gateway.